ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 </ReactMarkdown>

 ## Introduction
-AYON Loader HDAs act as controllers that allow you to select AYON products to load into your scene.
+AYON Loader HDAs serve as controllers that let you select and load AYON products into your scene.

-- Generic Loader as its name implies it's generic, it loads any AYON product as a filepath.
+- **Generic Loader**: As the name suggests, it is generic and loads any AYON product as a *filepath*.
-- Lop Import (Load Asset): load USD assets.
+- **Lop Import (Load Asset)**: Loads USD assets.
-- Load Shot: Load USD shots.
+- **Load Shot**: Loads USD shots.

 | Generic Loader |
 |--|